-“Pay Our Interns” is a national campaign to advocate for more paid internships for millennials.
+Pay Our Interns is bipartisan, non-profit organization that advocates for an increase in the amount of paid internships within our government, for-profit, and nonprofit sector.
+POI serves as a research platform, advocacy guide, and internship database for students across the country.
 Paid internships should be available to all students in every sector, whether private or public.
 A student’s socioeconomic status should not be a barrier to getting real- world work experience.